MML Probabilistic Principal Component Analysis: Minimum message length analysis of the PCA model

 where $\Gamma_p( y )$ is the multivariate Gamma function

-Further, the random variable ${\bf W}_B$ representing the squared lengths of the true scaled factors is independent of ${\bf H}_B$ with probability density function~\citep{BandekarDaya03}
+Further, the random variable ${\bf W}_B$ representing the squared lengths of the true scaled factors is independent of ${\bf H}_B$ with probability density function~\cite{BandekarDaya03}

-which is a matrix variate beta type II distribution ${\bf W}_B \sim B_J^{II}(K/2, J/2)$ with parameters $(K/2, J/2)$ (see~\citep{GuptaNagar99}, pp. 166, for further details); this is also known as the matrix variate $F$ distribution.
+which is a matrix variate beta type II distribution ${\bf W}_B \sim B_J^{II}(K/2, J/2)$ with parameters $(K/2, J/2)$ (see~\cite{GuptaNagar99}, pp. 166, for further details); this is also known as the matrix variate $F$ distribution (see, for example, \cite{MulderPericchi18}).
 Recall that the estimated (scaled) factor load vectors obey

 where ${\bf S}_B$ is a $(K \times K)$ symmetric matrix of rank $J$.
-The distribution of the squared scaled lengths $\beta_j^2$ of the estimated latent vectors can then be taken as the joint distribution of the $J$ eigenvalues of ${\bf S}_B$ which is (see Appendix~F)
+This implies that the distribution of the squared scaled lengths $\beta_j^2$ of the estimated latent vectors is the joint distribution of the $J$ eigenvalues of ${\bf S}_B$ which is (see Appendix~A)

 where $\mathcal{B}_p(a,b)$ denote the multivariate beta function